 Coping and support

-If necessary, start with educating the school professionals about what albinism is and how it affects your child.
-Also ask about services the school can provide to assess your child's needs.
+If your child has albinism, begin early to work with teachers and school leaders to find ways to help your child adapt to classroom learning.
+If necessary, start with educating the school staff about albinism and how it affects your child.
+Ask what services the school offers to assess and meet needs.

-- A seat near the front of the classroom
+- A seat near the front of the classroom.

-- Handouts of the content written on boards or overhead screens
+- Handouts of the content written on boards or overhead screens.

-Coping with teasing and social isolation
+Coping with emotional and social issues

 - Encourage your child to talk to you about experiences and feelings.